marcodelmastro/SynacorChallenge/README.md

 * To change teleporter behaviour I need to find the right value to set to register 7 before issuing the `use teleporter` command (see `strangebook.txt`)

+### Teleporter puzzle

-* Hacked the interface to print and modify the register accprting custom commands
+* Hacked the interface to print and modify the register accepting custom commands

 * Register 7 is usually set to 0, if changed to any other number and then `use teleporter` issued the code gets into a very intensive (and probably inefficient) calculation:

 > A strange, electronic voice is projected into your mind:
 >  "Unusual setting detected!
 Starting confirmation process!
 Estimated time to completion: 1 billion years."

-* Printing out loop instructions and register changes after the above message, I notice a loop of some sort happening after instruction at memory 5489, that trigger repeating instructions that begins at memory addredd 6027:
+* Printing out loop instructions and register changes after the above message, I notice a loop of some sort happening after instruction at memory 5489, that trigger repeating instructions that begins at memory address 6027:
 > 6027 |  7 32768  6035     9 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6035 |  7 32769  6048     9 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6048 |  2 32768     9 32769 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |